Alex Jones Rants About Cannibalism Amid Coronavirus Lockdown: ‘I Would Eat My Neighbors’

 Along with Jones, Jim Bakker was selling a colloidal-silver gel intended to battle coronavirus, and the Facebook Vivify Holistic Clinic pushed a boneset tea.

 As The Inquisitr reported, Genesis II, a self-described church, is pushing a miracle mineral solution (MMS) — which is industrial bleach — as a miracle cure of coronavirus, as well as other illnesses such as malaria, HIV/AIDS, and cancer.
-Mark Grenon, the head of the group, which is the largest producer and distributor of chlorine dioxide bleach in the country, allegedly wrote a letter to Donald Trump to promote the dangerous treatment.
+Mark Grenon, the head of the group, which is the largest producer and distributor of chlorine dioxide bleach in the country, allegedly wrote a letter to Donald Trump — a Jones ally — to promote the dangerous treatment.